|AT A GLANCE||PRICING||HEADLINE|

 Discount in Cart

-Neither company makes cheap mattresses, but they do offer a solid value.
-That said, DreamCloud in many cases will be the more affordable option—excluding the original Purple mattress.
-Speaking of just the queen size beds, DreamCloud retails for $1,600 and Purple 2/3/4, range from $1,600 to $3,000.
+With the exception of the original Purple mattress, DreamCloud is the cheaper option.
+Comparing queen sizes, DreamCloud retails for $1,200, while Purple 2/3/4, range from $1,600 to $3,000.
 That’s before applying a promo code, however.

 Purple isn’t all that fond of promoting cash discounts the way DreamCloud does.
 That said, frequently Purple will offer bundles and sales on their website to help incentivize purchases—particularly during major holidays.